siicosmos/Contact-Manager-React-Express/express-nginx-production/README.md

 # Contact Manager in Express as Back-End server and Nginx as Front-End server with Docker

-A simple contact manager using Express.JS and Nginx with Docker
+A simple contact manager using Express.JS and Nginx with Docker in production-like (use docker to start the application)

 ### Using npm to start the application